laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file script creates a file (\*\\\'"Best School"\'\\\*$\?\*\*\*\*\*:) with the text 'Best School' in it.

 8-cwd_state file script writes into the file ls_cwd_content the command ls-la.
 It over writes any text in the file ls_cwd_content if it existed before now.

+9-duplicate_last_line file script duplicates the last line of the file (iacta

+9-duplicate_last_line file script duplicates the last line of the file (iacta))